elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- I acclimatized a tree of sulfur and lava among a vanquished people.
+- I planted a tree of sulfur and lava among a vanquished people.

 - {:.sp} The Guard Man.